phdata/archway/README.md

 ### Contributing

 Pull requests are welcome.
-For major changes, please start the discussion on [#heimdali-dev](https://phdata.slack.com/app_redirect?channel=heimdali-dev).
+For major changes, please start the discussion on [#archway-dev](https://phdata.slack.com/app_redirect?channel=archway-dev).

 Please make sure to review [CONTRIBUTING.md](CONTRIBUTING.md)

-## Heimdali UI
+## Archway UI

-Heimdali UI is a web application for managing resources.
+Archway UI is a web application for managing resources.

 ### What's Being Used?